ioanclarke/ioanclarke/README.md

 **Howdy** 🤙🏻

 I'm Ioan 🐉
-I'm a Graduate Software Developer at Auto Trader 🖥
+I'm a Professional Software Developer at Auto Trader 🖥
 I love Python and I'm learning Rust at the moment - I use Java at work ⚔️
 You can check out my site here ➡️[🍐🍊🍋🍌🍉🍇🍓](https://ioanclarke.github.io)⬅️